amoh-godwin/Articulae/mds/educative/basics_ui/rectangle.md

 }
 ```

 You can see that the background of the window is dimgrey.
 The Rectangle's color like every other Visual item is set to white by default.

+## Color

 The color property, like I have stated, is not exclusive to a Rectangle and an ApplicationWindow.
 The color property takes a color type and not a string.
 You can set it to a SVG color name, a hexadecimal triplet, or quad code, or using any of Qt.rgba(), Qt.hsva(), Qt.hsla(), Qt.darker(), Qt.lighter() or Qt.tint() functions.

 An SVG color name: